securekubernetes/securekubernetes/docs/scenario_2_defense.md

 We're looking for `container` logs from `falco` where triggered rules are privileged containers or interactive shells.

 Huh.
 This is odd.
 A privileged `alpine` container, but no other information to go off of?
-What can kubernetes cluster logs tell us about this `alpine` container?
+What can Kubernetes cluster logs tell us about this `alpine` container?

 In a new <a href="https://console.cloud.google.com/logs/viewer" target="_blank">StackDriver window</a>, let's run this query: